 Think of Oculus, for example, which is already tempting us with messages like: “Let your mind explore… Time travel, space travel, or hang out with friends in VR.”
 Doesn’t this sound like a practical new way to travel?
 We tried to find an answer to this question by investigating how virtual tourism may look like.

-Finally, Post-Tourism can also have a playful and humorous variation with the so-called Experimental Travel, which, according to its inventor, “is a new way to travel based on scientific or pseudo scientific rules.”
-Largely inspired by Debord’s drifts, his LATOUREX offers quite a few ideas to choose from, some just funny, others more doable.
-In any case, it looks like an invitation to reinvent tourism.
+Finally, Post-Tourism can also have a playful and humorous variation with the so-called Experimental Travel.
+According to French journalist Joël Henry, “it’s a new way to travel based on scientific or pseudo scientific rules.”
+Clearly inspired by Debord’s drifts, his LATOUREX offers many ideas to choose from, some just funny, others more doable.
+Anyhow, it seems an invitation to reinvent tourism.